jdevfullstack/github-stats-guide/README.md

 that you received from your forked repos and original repos, your star to your own repo or forked repo is counted also.
-So, say, you fork 1k repos and you star them by yourself, you will still have 1k stars and it's part of the computation.
+So, say, you fork 1k repos and you have starred them by yourself, you will still have 1k stars and it's part of the computation.